nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         transmissions.

-        .. note:: The nRF24L01 doesn't initiate sending until a mandatory minimum 10 µs pulse on the CE pin is acheived.
+        .. note:: The nRF24L01 doesn't initiate sending until a mandatory minimum 10 µs pulse on the CE pin is achieved.
 If the ``write_only`` parameter is `False`, then that pulse is initiated before this function exits.
-However, we have left that 10 µs wait time to be managed by the MCU in cases of asychronous application, or it is managed by using `send()` instead of this function.
+However, we have left that 10 µs wait time to be managed by the MCU in cases of asynchronous application, or it is managed by using `send()` instead of this function.
 According to the Specification sheet, if the CE pin remains HIGH for longer than 10 µs, then the nRF24L01 will continue to transmit all payloads found in the TX FIFO buffer.